-Total income remained at a similar level to prior year, at £127,961 (2019: £133,382) and expenditure decreased slightly in parallel to £125,758 (2019: £132,007) producing a small surplus of £2,203 (2019: £1,375).
-Bliss Scotland now has unrestricted reserves of £4,529 (2019: £2,326), and no restricted reserves (2019: £0).
+Total income dropped in this financial year, from £127,961 to £90,998, largely as a consequence of the coronavirus restrictions in Scotland, and the cancellation of almost all community and events activity.
+Expenditure decreased in parallel, from £125,758 to £95,132, resulting in a small deficit of £4,134 (19/20: surplus of £2,203).
+Bliss Scotland has unrestricted reserves of £395 (20: £4,529), and no restricted reserves (19/20: £0).

-In line with expectations, this year's income did not need to include any donations from Bliss (2019: £0) to balance Bliss Scotland's financial affairs.
-Going forward, Bliss Scotland aims to continue this position of financial independence from Bliss through maintaining our dedicated fundraising in Scotland.
+In line with expectations, this year's income did not need to include any donations from Bliss (19/20: £0) to balance Bliss Scotland's financial affairs.
+Going forward, Bliss Scotland aims to continue this position of financial independence from Bliss through maintaining our dedicated fundraising in Scotland at a level that at least covers the cost of activity in Scotland.

-This balanced result in 2019/20 was supported by funds from both the Scottish Government and the Barcapel Foundation (totalling £46k, py £38k), to support the development of the Bliss Baby Charter in Scotland.
+This balanced result in 20/21 was supported by funds from the Scottish Government (totalling £33k, 19/20: £36k), to support the development of the Bliss Baby Charter in Scotland.
 This is testament to the work Bliss has carried out to support the Scottish Government's Best Start programme, and underpins our ongoing work to support neonatal units in Scotland to improve their delivery of family-centred care.
-The Scottish Government has further supported our work with a £11k grant to support the work of our Bliss Champions in Scotland, who help provide vital support and information to parents in 10 of the 15 neonatal units in Scotland.
+The Scottish Government has further supported our work with a £19k grant (19/20: £11k) to provide support services in Scotland.